Chorus/DynamicsDocs/docs/Scheduling/CareTeamAssignments.md

 :::

 ## Create a Care Team Assignment
-To create a new Care Team Assignments:
+To create a new Care Team Assignment:
 1. Click the 'New' button on the Care Team Assignments Main Grid to open the Care Team Assignment Main Form.
 2. Click 'New Care Plan Activity' on the Care Team Assignments subgrid (on a Patient Contact Form) to open the Care Team Assignment Quick Create form.